Aderonke-OG/Aderonke-OG/README.md

 ### Hi there 👋
-I’m Aderonke Ogunsakin — Data Analyst | Insight Translator | Storyteller with Data
+I’m Aderonke Ogunsakin
+Data Analyst | Insight Translator | Storyteller with Data

 > **“Data tells a story — I make sure it’s one worth listening to.”**

-I bring data to life through 🔍analytical thinking, 🎨creative problem-solving, and 📊business intelligence and insights.
-I love finding patterns in data and building dashboards that make decision-making easier and smarter.
+I turn complex financial and audit data into clear, visual stories that drive business performance and compliance.
+Passionate about analytics, forecasting, and dashboard development in Power BI and SQL.

 ---